CosAnca/nucleum/README.md

 yarn run fosterkit -- init-config
 ```

-By default, Fosterkit expects these files to live in a `./config` a the root of your project.
+By default, Fosterkit expects these files to live in a `./config` at the root of your project.
 You may specify an alternative relative location by setting an environment variable:

 ```json
 // package.json